 A Cozy Fire Pit

-Design considerations: Some areas do not allow fire pits, and some place limits on their size or location, so check with your city authority and homeowners' association before building.
+Design considerations: Some areas do not allow fire pits, and some impose limits on their size or location, so check with your city authority and homeowners' association before building.
 For safety reasons, your fire pit should be at least 10 feet away from your home as well as any property lines, flammable structures, bushes or trees.
 You'll also want enough space to keep your outdoor furniture 6 to 7 feet away from the fire.

 A Functional Outdoor Shower